cerenkilinc/DSA210_Project_CerenKilinc/README.md

 ---
-## Expected Outcomes / Deliverables
+## Outcomes / Deliverables

-This project aims to provide data-driven insights into how social well-being indicators happiness, education, and health influence global crime perception in Turkey.
+This project provides data-driven insights into how social well-being indicators—happiness, education, and health—are associated with crime perception in Turkey within a global context.

-**Expected findings include:**
+**The main findings of the analysis include:**

- - Quantified correlations showing that higher education and happiness levels in Turkey are linked to lower crime indices.
+- Correlation and regression analyses indicate that higher education levels are associated with lower crime perception globally, and Turkey’s observed crime index is lower than predicted given its education level.
+- Happiness exhibits a negative relationship with crime perception; however, its relative impact is weaker compared to education and health indicators in the case of Turkey.
+- Life expectancy also shows a statistically significant negative association with crime perception, suggesting that better health outcomes are linked to improved safety perception.
+- Visual analyses, including scatter plots, distributions, and z-score comparisons, demonstrate that Turkey performs better than the global average in terms of crime perception despite moderate happiness levels.
- - Statistical evidence that life expectancy  also contributes to reduced crime perception.
+- Regression-based and standardized coefficient comparisons reveal that education and life expectancy exert stronger effects on reducing crime perception than happiness.
- -  Visual results illustrating how changes in happiness, education rate, and life expectancy relate to variations in the crime index within Turkey.
- -  Regression-based conclusions identifying education and happiness as the strongest predictors of safety, revealing how social progress can reduce perceived crime in Turkey
+Overall, the results suggest that structural social factors such as education and health play a more influential role than subjective well-being in shaping crime perception in Turkey.

+---

 ## Limitations
-This study focuses only on Turkey and uses data from a single year (2022), which limits the ability to observe trends or changes over time.
+This study uses data from a single year (2022), which limits the ability to observe trends over time.
 Additionally, the variables are based on perception-based indices such as the Crime Index and Happiness Score, which may include subjective bias.
 Data availability from different sources might also introduce slight inconsistencies in measurement or reporting.

+---

 ## Future Work
-Future extensions of this study could involve expanding the dataset to include multiple years to observe temporal trends in the relationship between social indicators and crime perception.
-Cross-country comparisons could also provide a broader understanding of cultural and economic effects on crime perception.
-Additionally, integrating more complex analytical models or machine learning approaches could enhance prediction accuracy and uncover deeper insights into how education, health, and happiness contribute to safety and social stability.
+Future research could extend the analysis to multiple years to examine temporal trends and structural changes.
+Cross-country comparative studies could further contextualize Turkey’s position.
+Incorporating additional socioeconomic variables and more advanced machine learning or causal inference methods may improve explanatory depth and predictive performance.